The Safest Way to Store Your Above-Ground Pool for the Winter—Fast

 It probably seems like I’ve been expecting you to do a lot up to this point.
 Sorry about that.
 The good news is that I’m not going to tell you to completely take down your pool regardless of circumstance.
 There are a few reasons that you should leave your pool up—as long as your weather will permit it.

 Many new pool owners might assume that starting fresh every year is better for their pool’s water chemistry.
 However, draining your pool and starting from scratch every year actually requires a lot more care on pool opening day, not to mention the sheer volume of chemicals.
 You only really need a reset when your total dissolved solids (TDS) spike to an alarming height and render the chemicals you add to your pool more or less null.
 But don’t worry too much about it—it usually takes a few years for this to happen, and you’ll know when it’s coming.
+Before winterizing, always test your pool water and balance the pH, alkalinity, and chlorine levels to protect your pool from damage during the off-season.

 So if not for water chemistry, why would you go through the hassle of draining your pool for the winter?
 Unless you have an inflatable pool, you probably don’t have to.
 These pool types are extremely susceptible to freezing, and are likely to suffer permanent damage if left out in super cold temperatures.
+If you do need to drain your pool for winterization, make sure to drain the pool completely to prevent mold, damage, or other issues.

 If you have an above-ground pool that isn’t inflatable, don’t think you can close this window and go off on your merry way.
 We still have to take down that equipment—and I’ll show you exactly how.